C0br4/Faster_LedControl/README.md

 Modified by Jack Zimmermann for supporting hardware SPI using the predefined MOSI and SCK pins on supported devices.

+Further improved performance by Vincent Fischer avoiding slow Arduino functions and added every standard ASCII symbol that can be expressed in 7 (or 8) segments.

 This is a modified version using hardware SPI calls instead of bit banging.
 Speed increase is 20x or greater.

 Usage